 Anders: And, what—what does that mean, in Swedish?

 - Funny Foreigner: Quite literally with André Wickström.
 He simply happens to be a foreigner who's a comedian (a Fenno-Swede to be exact).
 And he is quite funny.

 - Ho Yay: Understandable, as there are a lot of situations where a kiss would provoke the largest audience response or be the funniest punchline.
 It just so happens that most of the comedians are male.
 Ho Yay has been showcased three times:

-- It Makes Sense in Context: The teleprompter text scrolling past the screen quite quickly and the instructions being followed for quite a long time has led many a confused Swede to tune in to a comedian acting like, for example, a sceptical junkie, before the next instructions scrolling past cleared things up.
+- It Makes Sense in Context: The teleprompter text scrolling past the screen quite quickly and the instructions being followed for quite some time has led many a confused Swede to tune in to a comedian acting like, for example, a sceptical junkie, before the next instructions scrolling past clears things up.
 Although then again, the amount of randomness that Parlamentet is known for might make this less common than it should be.

 - That Came Out Wrong: Invoked by André Wickström, while boasting about his sex-texts.
 (It Makes Sense in Context.
 But not much.)André: Oooh, heh heh heh..."Thanks for yesterday night, it was nice"...well, [typing] "You're welcome"! ...
 Oh, and look at this one..."Wish you were home"! ...no, wait, that was from my mother...